Waldoz53/whale-hunter/README.md

 Ship, whale, harpoon, and UI art by me! (thats why it looks so bad :))

-## To Do List:
-0. Maintain the clean, simple UI!
-1. Animate ship's rudder?
-2. Animate whales?
-3. Change fonts?
-4. Slow spears do no damage
-5. Spears have a drawn line?
-6.

 My dream music is Mastodon, but that costs $$